dani8439/slice-nyc/notes.md

   A pie should be something in system, but joined with toppings table, and user_id?
 No topping can also be a choice.
 So that user can say category.pie.toppings == Margherita pie with extra cheese for example.
 And then grade that.

   What attributes to put on pie so that there is one NY Style pepperoni pizza in the database and not twenty?
 Toppings must be added.

+  /// For next week:
+  user can submit a review
+  link a specific pie with a restaurant so can be rated.